(Pandemic in Los Angeles: Day 74)

 As businesses burn and sirens embitter the night air, under the shadow of a president who was elected to office on a lie, and then a million of them, what could we expect from our nation following four years of his flipping off the system?

 Several papers, including the New York Times and the L.A.
-Times have published headlines on broken windows, but on social media networks, many have seen how vast majority of looters are not Black people, and not immigrants.
-For one, footage abounds of mask and hoodie-wearing white groups, anarchists, and Donald Trump supporters, taking liberty while police focus on peaceful Black & Brown bodies on the front-lines to advance a perverted lust for mayhem they think equates to justice.
+Times have published headlines on broken windows, but on the “big five” social media networks, many have seen how vast majority of looters are not Black people, and not immigrants.
+For one, footage abounds of mask and hoodie-wearing white groups, so-called “anarchists,: and Donald Trump supporters, taking liberty while police focus on peaceful Black & Brown bodies on the front-lines to advance a perverted lust for mayhem they think equates to justice.

 For another, when someone points their finger at impoverished Black and Brown people associated with acts of vandalism or violence–which is a form of white supremacy in itself–just remind them that years from now, the biggest criminals will not be people who broke windows, or people who stole a flat-screen TV, nor even people who wrecked a police car.